 So a harder question might be: Why NOT do pro bono?

 To hear from attorneys from across sectors, including large firms and public interest organizations, discuss their commitment to pro bono activity and how it has helped their legal careers, watch this video: Pledge Pro Bono Kickoff: Helping Others while Enhancing Your Career.

-- First things first - Take the Pro Bono Pledge and aim for 100 hours of pro bono and volunteer work before you graduate.
+- Take the Pro Bono Pledge and aim for 100 hours of pro bono and volunteer work before you graduate.
 There is no commitment to start volunteering right away.
 Take the Pledge, then get started whenever you're ready!